 To be included in the next update, any required author correspondence should be sent to the appropriate wwPDB member by noon Thursday (local time):

-All entries due for release are transferred to the RCSB PDB for final packaging into the master PDB ftp archive.
-These files are then released at the target time of Wednesday 00:00 UTC (Coordinated Universal Time).
+All entries due for release are then transferred to the RCSB PDB for final packaging into the master PDB ftp archive.

 Requests received after these cutoff times will be processed during the next update cycle.

 The Protein Data Bank (PDB) archive is the single repository for macromolecular structural data.